Get started with Motion for React

 <motion />

-extends React's event system with powerful gesture recognises.
+extends React's event system with powerful gesture recognisers.
 It currently supports hover, tap, focus, and drag.

 <motion.button whileHover={{ scale: 1.1 }} whileTap={{ scale: 0.95 }} onHoverStart={() => console.log('hover started!')} />

-Motion's gestures are designed to feel better than using CSS alone.
-For instance, hover events are correctly not triggered by touch screen taps.
-Learn more about gestures.
+Motion's gestures are designed to feel better than using CSS or JavaScript events alone.
+Learn more about Motion's gestures.

 Scroll animations